gaehlerm/SoftwareEngineering/README.md

 		self._engine.turn_on()
 ```

-This would be a perfect example for a delegating class, as we have discussed in the chapter on classes.
+This is a perfect example for a delegating class, as we have discussed in the chapter on classes.

 Though as I already said before, the law of Demeter is only a vague recommendation and not a strict law.
 Don't become over enthusiastic about it.

 # 22. Physical laws of code

+// break up this chapter merge it with other?

 "You should always bear in mind that entropy is not on your side." - Elon Musk